BinnieJoe/SeAH-Besteel/README.md

 This has a negative impact on the bar's process, including failures in subsequent process machines and safety accidents that occur during the removal process.

 ## Summary
+4 people work as a team.
 Existing grades based on burr removal difficulty are somewhat subjective.
 To improve this, an objective method based on shape was presented.
 Therefore, effective burr management was possible by identifying and monitoring the bar cross-section grade in real time.

 ## Practical Applications